 The FIV is commonly linked to this type of cancer in cats.
 Part of the pain caused by this disease is due to its distress in the gastrointestinal tract.
 This is often associated with weight loss as well.

 What Are The Symptoms of Stomach Cancer in Cats?

-The most common symptoms of stomach cancer in cats is a change in eating habits and appetite, and weight loss.
+The most common symptoms of stomach cancer in cats are a change in eating habits and appetite, and weight loss.
 You might also notice chronic vomiting or diarrhea that might be bloody too.
-Often these symptoms don’t happen all at once, but are chronic problems that tend to get worse over time.
+Often these symptoms don’t happen all at once but are chronic problems that tend to get worse over time.